slott56/building-skills-oo-design-book/source/craps/craps_game.rst

 the numbered box where, in effect, the behind the line odds chips belong.

 Note that the net effect of both bets is identical.
 The pass line and behind-the-line odds bets have a payout that depends on the "On" token.
-The come line bets are moved and odds a place in a box on which the payout depends.
+The come line bets are moved and odds are placed in a box on which the payout depends.

 One of the things the :class:`CrapsGame` class does is change the :class:`Outcome` instance